TeamPopplio/vmt-to-vmat/README.md

 # vmt-to-vmat

-This CLI Node.js application converts the .vmt and .vtf data from Source engine games to basic .vmat data and .png images respectively for Source 2.
+This CLI Node.js application converts the .vmt and .vtf data from Source engine games to basic .vmat data and .tga images respectively for Source 2.

 The tool was designed to make [importing Source engine .vmf map data into Source 2](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Importing_Source_1_Maps) a lot easier as the material data is not kept persistent.